What to know about Israel's major attack on Iran

 In a video announcing the military operation, Israeli Prime Minister Benjamin Netanyahu said the strikes hit Iran's main enrichment site, the Natanz atomic facility, and targeted Iran's leading nuclear scientists.
 He said that Israel had also targeted Iran's ballistic missile arsenal.

-Residents of Tehran reported hearing huge explosions.
-Iranian state TV broadcast footage of blown-out walls, burning roofs and shattered windows in residential buildings across the capital.
-It reported that blasts had set the Revolutionary Guard's headquarters ablaze.
+Iranian state television and the semi-official Fars news agency both carried news of Israel striking Iran's nuclear enrichment site in Natanz.
+State TV also reported attacks in Shiraz and Tabriz.

+In retaliation, Iran launched over 100 drones toward Israel.
+The counterattack came after Iran’s Supreme Leader Ayatollah Ali Khamenei threatened Israel would face “severe punishment.”

-Bracing for retaliation, Israel closed its airspace and said it was calling up tens of thousands of soldiers to protect the country's borders.
+Israel’s military said its air defenses had shot down most of the drones and told civilians they could leave shelters for the time being.
+But the military said the threat was not yet over and urged caution.
+It closed Israeli airspace and said it was calling up tens of thousands of soldiers to protect the country’s borders.

+An Israeli military official said around 200 aircraft took off at the same time to conduct operations over 2,000 kilometers (1,200 miles) away in Iran, targeting air defense systems, ballistic missile manufacturing sites and missiles ready to be launched toward Israel.
+The official said dozens of radar installations and surface-to-air missiles were destroyed.

+Also involved in the operation was Israel's spy agency, the Mossad.
+Israeli security officials said the Mossad smuggled weapons into Iran ahead of Friday’s strikes that were used to target its defenses from within.

 Netanyahu claimed Friday that if Iran wasn't stopped, "it could produce a nuclear weapon within a very short time.”
 But it likely would take Iran months to build a weapon, should it choose to do so.
 It also hasn’t proved its ability to miniaturize a bomb to be placed atop missiles.